Iglesia de la Vera Cruz, Segovia: History

-Arquitecture
+Architecture

 The temple was built in Romanesque style, already in transition to Gothic, with a dodecagonal nave surrounding a two-storey edicule, to which three apses, a semi-circular sacristy and a square-shaped tower have been added.
 A lantern stands out slightly from the roof and a tower attached to the building.
 The tower and a sacristy added to the south east of the church.

 This type of construction, which has as its direct antecedent the Roman baptisteries of the early Christianity, was widely used by different Crusader Orders.
 It is estimated that the Dome of the Rock and the Basilica of the Holy Sepulchre in Jerusalem were taken as examples.
 The Templars, who had their headquarters in the Holy Land in the Dome of the Rock, built their churches in London, Paris (demolished) and Tomar using this type of layout, as did the Order of the Holy Sepulchre in Torres del Río in Navarre (Spain).

 The exterior wall is made of ashlar, and it opens small semicircular arrow windows that give light to the temple.
 At the edges, buttresses reinforce the structure.

 The tower has a square floor plan with a gable roof.
 It has four bodies and the last one, where the bells are housed, has two windows on each side with a semicircular arch.
 The base is reinforced with buttresses.

 There are two doors leading to the church.
 The main one on the west façade, which coincides with the axis of the central apse, has a linteled opening with a plain tympanum and four archivolts decorated with serrated edges.
 On each side, three columns have sculpted capitals showing birds, warriors, human busts, demons, and bird sirens.
 On a roof with corbels, there is a window.
 The side door of the south façade is opposite the place where the dedication stone of the temple is located.
 It is made up of a semicircular arch and has no tympanum.
 Above it, on the outside, there is a relief depicting the Holy Women and the Angel of the Resurrection at the foot of the empty tomb of Jesus Christ.
 The archivolts are unornamented and the capitals are decorated with vegetal motifs, human figures and birds-sirens.